IBM/db2sock-ibmi/README.md

 gcc compiles ...
 > ./make_libdb400.sh
 ```
-Note: The gcc compiles will not run unless you take action in notes for PASE /usr/include/as400_types.h.
+Note: The gcc compiles will not run unless you take force gcc align quadword
+action in notes for PASE /usr/include/as400_types.h.

 I am using a chroot with following packages from [ibmichroot](https://bitbucket.org/litmis/ibmichroot).
 ```